-The production area is located in the federal state of Baden-Württemberg in Germany.
-The vineyards cover 11,461 hectares of vines, which extend between Lake Constance and the Tauber valley below Rothenburg (Taubergrund).
-The geographical and climatic conditions are characterised by many river valleys.
-On its very winding course, the tributaries Rems, Enz, Kocher and Jagst flow towards the Neckar.
-On the river banks there are many southern slopes with widely spread vineyards.
-In summer there is enough sunshine to give strength and colour to red wines as well.
-Two thirds of the vineyards are steep or sloping.
-Heilbronn is the wine capital of Württemberg and to a certain extent also of Germany, as the DLG (German Agricultural Society) competition is held here every year.
-Weinsberg is home to a training and experimental institute for vine breeding, where August Herold (1902-1973) created some successful new varieties such as Dornfelder, Cabernet Cubin, Cabernet Dorio and Cabernet Dorsa.
+The wine-growing region is located in the federal state of Baden-Württemberg in Germany.
+The vineyards cover 11,461 hectares of vines, stretching between Lake Con stance and the valley of the Tauber below Rothenburg (Taubergrund).
+The geographical and climatic conditions are shaped by many river valleys.
+On its very winding course, the tributaries Rems, Enz, Kocher and Jagst flow to the Neckar.
+On the riverbanks are many south-facing slopes with widely spaced vineyards.
+In summer there is enough sun to give red wines strength and colour.
+Two thirds of the vineyards are steep slopes or hillside sites.
+Heilbronn is the wine capital of Württemberg and, to a certain extent, of Germany, because the DLG (German Agricultural Society) competition is held here every year.
+Weinsberg is home to a teaching and research institute for vine breeding, where August Herold (1902-1973) created several successful new varieties such as Dornfelder, Cabernet Cubin, Cabernet Dorio and Cabernet Dorsa.